 The offending player cans no longer chii, pon, kan, riichi nor win during this hand.
 This includes the interdiction to declare a concealed kantsu.
-The hand is noten,
+The hand is noten.

-Сново - When other players' hand can not continue normally.
+CHONBO - When other players' hand can not continue normally.

 20 points penalty and the hand is re-dealt.
+The points penalty are handled as described in the points penalty section.